Special Education Local Plan Area: Local PlanInstructions and required forms and documents.

 Annual plans may be revised at any time during a fiscal year according to the SELPA policymaking process in accordance with EC sections 56205 and 56195 et. seq.

-The Annual Budget Plan, Section D (PDF), of a local plan must identify projected revenues and expenditures as allowed by IDEA for the provision of specially designed instruction and related services to students with disabilities.
-The responsible local agency, or administrative unit is the legal entity that receives the funds and is responsible for seeing that every eligible child receives appropriate services as determined by Individualized Education Plan teams.
-Projected revenue and expenditures must be identified at the SELPA level and for each participating LEA using CDE-approved templates.
+The Annual Budget Plan, Section D (PDF), of a Local Plan must identify projected revenues and expenditures as allowed by IDEA for the provision of specially designed instruction and related services to students with disabilities.
+The responsible local agency, or administrative unit is the legal entity that receives the funds and is responsible for seeing that every eligible child receives appropriate services as determined by individualized education plan teams.
+Projected revenue and expenditures must be identified at the SELPA level and for each participating LEA using CDE-adopted templates.